- Environmental Targets

 Selected as body by the Ministry of Environment eligible to receive subsidy of CO2 Reduction Promotion Project through Facilities Optimization Repair

-Leading project to reduce carbon footprint in housing / buildings
+Application of leading project to reduce carbon footprint in housing / buildings

 A leading project to reduce carbon footprint in housing / buildings is a project that is selected after the government solicits entries of housing / building projects to become leading projects for carbon footprint reduction, and offers support for them from its budget by subsidizing part of the projects’ cost, such as maintenance costs.
 GRAND FRONT OSAKA was chosen as a leading project in 2009 and has been supported for its environment-friendly design.
-Its "organizing an integrated water and green network over multiple city blocks," "adoption of highly effective carbon footprint reduction technology" and "building a sustainable management system" initiatives were adopted to realize its environment-friendly design such as extensive greenery on the rooftops and in the surrounding city blocks, natural ventilation system and adoption of a solar power system.
+Its "organizing an integrated water and green network over multiple city blocks", "adoption of highly effective carbon footprint reduction technology" and "building a sustainable management system" initiatives were adopted to realize its environment-friendly design such as extensive greenery on the rooftops and in the surrounding city blocks, natural ventilation system and adoption of a solar power system.

 Countermeasures against urban heat islands